Surfing in Portugal – The Best Spots, Seasons & Waves for Every Level

 The Algarve has a reputation for being forever sunny.
 It is the hottest region in all of Portugal.
 And, yes, it’s a holidaymaker’s mecca.
 But it’s also a haven for surfers, who can pick between two very different coastlines.

-In the south, you’ll catch places like Faro and Praia da Luz, which have decent breaks that are largely orientated towards beginners, all on golden sand by dramatic cliffs.
 Go west to Sagres (the best place to surf in the Algarve) and you also have access to the Atlantic, where some of the country’s finest points and beaches await.

-Check out our ultimate guide to Algarve surf or our complete guide to the best surf camps in the Algarve for 2023.
+>>You should also check our guide to the best surf camps in the Algarve

 Aljezur

 Aljezur is a really atmospheric Algarvian town that’s become something of a de facto surf capital for the north end of the region.
-It’s close to the legendary beginner and intermediate hub of Arrifana.
-However, we’d recommend venturing out to nearby spots like Bordeira and Odeceixe.
-A car’s a must but it’s arguably one of the best places to use as a base for your Portuguese surf trip.
+It’s close – like 15 min drive – to the legendary beginner and intermediate hub of Arrifana (see below).

 Carrapateira